gohugoio/hugoDocs/content/en/functions/templates/Defer.md

 ## Options

-The `templates.Defer` function takes a single argument, a map with the following optional keys:
+The `templates.Defer` function requires a single argument, a map with the following optional keys:

 `key`
 : (`string`) The key to use for the deferred template.
 This will, combined with a hash of the template content, be used as a cache key.
 If this is not set, Hugo will execute the deferred template on every render.
 This is not what you want for shared resources like CSS and JavaScript.